zamerman/beginner-projects/README.md

 Write a program which implements Flames.

 Flames is an interesting game that people play to learn about their relationships.
 Flames is named after the acronym: Friends, Lovers, Affectionate, Marriage, Enemies, and Siblings.
 It is a popular game among young people, especially those beginning to explore the world of crushes.
 Learn more about Flames [here](https://medium.com/@ritwika285/how-to-play-flames-game-890edc7bf3d) or [here](https://www.wikihow.com/Play-%22Flame%22)

+### Scarne's Dice

+Turn-based dice game where players score points by rolling a die and then: if they roll a 1, score no points and lose their turn, if they roll a 2 to 6: add the rolled value to their points choose to either reroll or keep their score and end their turn.
+The winner is the first player that reaches (or exceeds) 100 points.

 ## Solutions
 - [aekanshd](https://github.com/aekanshd/beginner-projects/tree/master/solutions/python)